vegechick510/FitnessAppXXX/README.md

 # Why use BurnOut?

-- User can keep a track of their calorie intake.
+- User can keep a track of their calorie intake and drinking habits.
 - User just needs to input the food they've had, calories get calculated automatically.
 - Displays a record of calories in and calories burnt out day wise in History tab.
-- Users can connect with their friends and keep track of each other's progress
+- Users can connect with their friends and keep track of each other's progress.
+- Provide users with places to shop workout gears.
 - Enrollment into numerous yoga and workout sessions.
 - Daily automated reminders for working out and exercising.
 - Accessible to everyone and easy to use.